jonwaller/bitcoinorg-clean/README.md

 ### Alerts

-You can easily put alerts on the website by changing the ALERT and ALERT\_CLASS variables in each base-*.html layout.
+You can easily put a global alert on the website by changing the ALERT and ALERT\_CLASS variables in _config.yml.
+And you can also set an alert specific to a language by appending the language code to the ALERT.

 Example:

 ```
 ALERT_CLASS: error
 ALERT: <strong>Security alert:</strong> Please upgrade to 0.3.25 as soon as possible!
+ALERT_fr: <strong>Alerte de sécurité:</strong> Mettez Bitcoin à jour vers la version 0.3.25 sans délais!
 ```

-will produce a red alert box.
+will produce an english red alert box for all languages, and a translated red alert box for french language.
 Possible classes are: error (red), info (blue), success (green) and warning (yellow)

 ### Release Notes